polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/build-a-dapp/pallet.md

 +-- ...
 ```

 You will see some pre-written code which acts as a template for a new pallet.
-You read over this
+You can read over this
 file if you like, and then delete the contents since we will start from scratch for full
 transparency.
 When writing your own pallets in the future, you will likely find the scaffolding in
 this template pallet useful.